 When money talks heat up, reconnection doesn’t have to be immediate.
 Go ahead and take some time to cool down.
 Ephesians 4:26 says, “Do not let the sun go down on the cause of your anger.”
 This is wise advice!
 Although you can make your loved one reconnect with you, you can courageously reach out.
 And reaching is a win regardless of how your partner responds.
 If reconnection doesn’t happen the first time, don’t fret, and don’t take it personally.
 Instead, give your loved one some space.
 Then courageously reach out again.

 Connecting like Velcro takes practice.
 The good news is that for couples who practice this often, happily connected becomes the norm!Although you can make your loved one reconnect with you, you can courageously reach out.
 And reaching is a win regardless of how your partner responds. #RelationshipWisdom #BeCourageous Click To Tweet

 A second way to end money talks well is to take action.
 CANI is an acronym that made its way into the urban dictionary.
 It stands for Constant and Never-ending Improvement.
 Money talk without action leads to frustration.
 So get moving whenever possible.
 Action isn’t the only thing, but it is a big thing.

-Now, here we were, just a few years later, moving into a spacious home, in a family-friendly neighborhood.
-It had a huge back yard and even a secret hideout for the kids under the stairs.
+Now, here we were, just a few years later, moving into a spacious home in a family-friendly neighborhood.
+It had a huge backyard and even a secret hideout for the kids under the stairs.
 Sure, there were unexpected twists and turns along the way.
 And our vision definitely hadn’t come about as planned.
 Yet, it still happened!
-In fact, so did may of the other goals on our board.
+In fact, so did many of the other goals on our board.
 Jenny and I were astounded!